Reverse an Insurance Payment (Post a Takeback)

 As you post the updated payor response, you can use the components on the screen to update policy information, contact the family, and record additional details about the reversal in Account Notes.

-After you post a takeback, you can continue posting any remaining payments for other encounters that appear on the same ERA.
-Often, the takeback amount was accounted for in the check’s total.
-When you run reports to review posting, you will see the takeback among the other payments.
-Finally, in some cases you may be required to mail a check to the insurance company.
+Reversals That Appear With Other Encounters vs Sending a Check: After you post a takeback, you might continue posting other responses on the same ERA.
+The check’s total is often lowered by the reversed amount, and when you run reports to review posting, you will see the takeback among the other payments.
+In some cases, however, you may be required to mail a check to the insurance company.

 Undo an Insurance Payment Reversal